czerwinm/ai-craft-be-java/src/docs/architecture-and-patterns.md

 **Best practices:**

-- Use decorators to define job schedules
+- Use @Scheduled annotation with cron expressions
-- Implement robust error handling for cron jobs
+- Implement robust error handling for scheduled jobs
 - Monitor job execution through logs and metrics
-- Avoid long operations blocking Node.js event loop
+- Use @EnableScheduling in configuration class to enable scheduling
-- Consider using separate workers for computationally intensive tasks
+- Consider using ShedLock for distributed environments to prevent concurrent execution

 ### Secondary Ports (Interfaces)